 If this describes you, too, then I'm so glad you're here.
 You're not alone.

 You ARE qualified to do this.
 And I'm going to help make your task a bit easier.

-Before we get into the very specifics of teaching kids about money (which we will), I want to touch on a really important thing you’ve got to do first: get clear on WHAT you want your child and your students to learn about money.
+Before we get into the very specifics of teaching kids about money, I want to touch on a really important thing you’ve got to do first: get clear on WHAT you want your child and your students to learn about money.

-And I know that's why you're here — you're hoping for a list of what lessons to teach your child, and when to teach them (stick around — we'll get to that).
+You're probably here because you're hoping for a list of what lessons to teach your child, and when to teach them (stick around – we'll go into specifics for both of these).